October 28, 2016 John Rebchook, Denver Real Estate Watch

 “How they ultimately executed the redevelopment of Lowry into a mixed-use development where people can live, work and play, is the absolute pinnacle of what could and should happen with a base closure,” he said.

-Now, a division of his family-owned company, Koelbel Urban Homes, is playing a key role in the final development parcel in Lowry
+Now, a division of his family-owned company, Koelbel Communities, is playing a key role in the final development parcel in Lowry

 KUH is finishing the construction of 35 luxury rowhomes in Boulevard One at Lowry.
 Boulevard One is a 70-acre site at Quebec Street and Lowry Boulevard.